 - 11.1 The school values freedom of speech and the expression of beliefs/ideology as fundamental rights underpinning our society's values.
 Both pupils and teachers have the right to speak freely and voice their opinions.
-However, free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 11.2 The school seeks to protect children and young people against the messages of all violent extremism and is expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology. - 11.3 Staff will be made aware at safeguarding training of the characteristics within children and families that may indicate radicalisation or warning indicators of those who may be vulnerable to radicalisation. - 11.4 Staff will treat any radicalisation/extremism concerns in the same manner as safeguarding concerns and will follow the schools child protection and safeguarding procedures as outlined in 7.2.
-(Further information on the 'Prevent Duty' and schools responsibilities, including the Referral Pathway can be found in Appendix 3).
+However, free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 11.2 The school seeks to protect children and young people against the messages of all violent extremism and is expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology. - 11.3 Staff will be made aware at safeguarding training of the characteristics within children and families that may indicate radicalisation or warning indicators of those who may be vulnerable to radicalisation. - 11.4 Staff will treat any radicalisation/extremism concerns in the same manner as safeguarding concerns and will follow the school's child protection and safeguarding procedures as outlined in 7.2.
+(Further information on the 'Prevent Duty' and school's responsibilities, including the Referral Pathway can be found in Appendix 3).

-12. E-SAFETY
+12. ONLINE SAFETY

 - 12.1 This school believes that the use of information and communication technologies brings great benefits.
-We recognise that there are e-safety issues that need to be planned for that will help to ensure appropriate, effective and safer use of electronic communications.
-All members of staff are trained in/receive regular updates in e-safety and recognising and reporting concerns. - 12.2 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
+We recognise that there are online safety issues that need to be planned for that will help to ensure appropriate, effective and safer use of electronic communications.
+This school will ensure appropriate filtering and monitoring systems are in place and regularly review their effectiveness.
+Sept 2023).
+Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk All members of staff are trained in/receive regular updates in online safety and recognising and reporting concerns and are aware of their role in the filtering and monitoring process. - 12.2 Children and young people may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
 Additionally, some young people may find themselves involved in activities which are inappropriate or possibly illegal.
-The school therefore, recognises its responsibility to educate pupils, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies. - 12.3 This school has a separate e-safety policy (including on-line safety) for staff and students which should be considered in line with this policy.
-Governing boards and proprietors should ensure appropriate filters and appropriate monitoring systems are in place.
-However, they should be careful that 'over blocking' does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
-(Additional information to support governing boards and proprietors is provided in Annex D, KCSIE, 2022).

-12.4 Photographs, video and electronic images of pupils and staff are classed as personal data under the GDPR.
-The school has a separate policy that covers the use of images in detail, and should be considered in line with this policy.
+The school, therefore, recognises its responsibility to educate pupils, teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies. - 12.3 This school has a separate online safety policy for staff and students which should be considered in line with this policy. - 12.4 Photographs, video and electronic images of pupils and staff are classed as personal data under the GDPR.
+The school has a separate policy that covers the use of images in detail and should be considered in line with this policy.